About the Alumni Association

 Proud to be Bears

 The University of Northern Colorado Alumni Association is a growing, global network of UNC Bears.
 Founded in 1965, we are graduates, continuing students, parents and friends.
-Our goal is to ensure that alumni and students - Bears of all generations - are actively engaged in their university, especially during the Campaign for UNC.
+Our goal is to ensure that alumni and students - Bears of all generations - are actively engaged in their university.

 - Establish UNC as a valuable resource for alumni and students